StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Modify.md

         }
     }
     @Column {
-        @Image(source: "InterestingModules", alt: "A screen showing an overview of the modules used in the Spezi Template application.") {
+        @Image(source: "InterestingModules", alt: "A screen showing an overview of the modules used in the Spezi Template Application.") {
             You can find and modify the sequencial onboarding information in the ``InterestingModules`` view.
         }
     }